hambarzum/snake_game/README.md

 This repository is the course project of making a console version of the snake game.

-The main project containing all the files needed to run the game are placed in **project**.
+The main project containing all the files needed to run the game are placed in **src**.

 ## About snake game